tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

   mutate(industry = as_factor(industry))
 ```

-We combine all observations into one data frame.
+We combine all the monthly observations into one data frame.

 ```r